High in an uninhabited region of the Himalayan mountains of India lies a lake with a dark secret.

 When a British park ranger happened upon the scene in 1942, he came across hundreds upon hundreds of skulls and bones.
-Because of the high altitude and frigid cold of the region, many of the bodies still had hair, clothing and even flesh.
-The site of what appeared to be a relatively recent massacre was enough for the British government, in the thick of World War II, to assume a Japanese land invasion had gone awry.
+The lake sits at 16,500 feet (roughly 5,000 meters) above sea level.
+Because of the frigid cold of the region, many of the bodies still had hair, clothing and even flesh.
+The site of what appeared to be a relatively recent massacre was enough for the British government — which was in the thick of World War II — to assume a Japanese land invasion had gone awry.

 An investigation calmed fears of an invasion after it was determined that the bones were of ancient origin, but the bigger mystery of what had killed hundreds of people remained.
 In 2004, a team sent by National Geographic discovered that not only were the remains from 850 A.D., but that the victims had all died the same way: severe blows to the head and shoulders.

-"The only plausible explanation for so many people sustaining such similar injuries at the same time is something that fell from the sky," said Dr Subhash Walimbe, a physical anthropologist, told the Telegraph.
+"The only plausible explanation for so many people sustaining such similar injuries at the same time is something that fell from the sky," said Dr. Subhash Walimbe, a physical anthropologist, told the Telegraph at the time.
 "The injuries were all to the top of the skull and not to other bones in the body, so they must have come from above.
 Our view is that death was caused by extremely large hailstones."

-Like many hailstorms, the first balls of ice to fall may have only been as large as a few centimeters.
+The hailstorm theory had weight for such a long time because it made sense based on what scientists first found.
 With no shelter to speak of and to avoid the stinging ice, dozens may have began climbing back up the steep incline surrounding Roopkund.
 Anthropologists studying the impressions left on skulls and bones say the hail quickly became deadly, with the killer blows coming from bowling-ball hail as large as 9 inches in diameter.

 It's reasonable to assume that with so much ice falling, many would have retreated from the shore and dove under the water.
 Unfortunately, Roopkund's relatively shallow pool would have offered little protection from massive hailstones traveling at more than 100 mph.